lin-toto/lin-toto.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: AS135674 MSc student @ Institute of Science Tokyo, Waseda University Alumni
+subtitle: AS135674 PhD Candidiate @ Institute of Science Tokyo, Waseda University Alumni

 profile:
   align: right